Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 Certainly the event rates given here are indicative, since they ultimately depend on the specific detector design.
 For example, the energy resolution and the fiducial volume (for a given total mass) are influenced by the detector's geometry, photocathode coverage, electronics, etc..
 As discussed in sec. \ref{enwindow}, location and depth influence the backgrounds importantly.
 Choosing the technical specifications of an experiment always involve balancing scientific, financial, technical and logistical requirements.
 Here I discuss some of the currently favored setups in their main physics aspects.

 \begin{itemize}

-\item \underline{geometry. } The excavation of a cavern large enough to contain a single, undivided, 1 Mt mass of water is certainly challenging but possible.
-Considerations of rock stability suggest a cylindrical design for the detector, as envisioned for HyperKamiokande \cite{Nakamura:2003hk}.
-For Mt masses, the same photocatode coverage of \sk\ (40\%) is unrealistic, and therefore a lower coverage (20-30\%) is envisioned for at least part of the detector \cite{Nakamura:2003hk,Autiero:2007zj}.
-This would result in a slight worsening of the low energy performance ($\sim 7$ MeV rather than $\sim 5$ MeV threshold, which is however inconsequential for the energy window of the \df) as well as a somewhat poorer energy resolution \cite{Autiero:2007zj}, with consequent poorer background discrimination and ultimately higher energy threshold for \df\ searches.
-An alternative, currently proposed for DUSEL, is a modular design with $\sim 0.1$ Mt mass for each volume (fig. \ref{waterdesign}) \cite{Diwan:2006qf}.
-This would result in a smaller fiducial volume (for equal total mass), but is attractive because it breaks several challenges (excavation, instrumentation, maintenance, etc..) into more manageable parts that can be completed sequentially or in parallel depending on circumstances.
-The modular design also shortens the waiting time, since it can start to deliver data as soon as the first module is completed, similarly to what happened for another supermassive project, ICECUBE \cite{Achterberg:2006md}.
+\item \underline{geometry. } The excavation of a cavern large enough to contain a single, undivided, $\sim$1 Mt mass of water is certainly challenging but possible \cite{Nakamura:2003hk}.
+However, current designs favor a modular approach, with the detector consisting of multiple separate volumes.
+An example is the proposed two-volume layout for Hyper-Kamiokande (fig. \ref{waterdesign}) \cite{Abe:2011ts} (see also \cite{Diwan:2006qf,Agostino:2012fd} for different concepts), where considerations of rock stability suggest a quasi-cylindrical design for each module.
+Compared to a single volume, modularity would result in a smaller fiducial volume (for equal total mass), but is attractive because it breaks several challenges (excavation, instrumentation, maintenance, etc..) into more manageable parts that can be completed sequentially or in parallel depending on circumstances.
+The modular design also shortens the waiting time, since it can start to deliver data as soon as the first module is completed, similarly to what happened for another supermassive project, IceCube \cite{Achterberg:2006md}.

+For Mt masses, the same photocatode coverage of \sk\ (40\%) may be unrealistic, and therefore a lower coverage (20-30\%) is envisioned for at least part of the detector \cite{Abe:2011ts}.
+This would result in a slight worsening of the low energy performance ($\sim 7$ MeV rather than $\sim 5$ MeV threshold, which is however inconsequential for the energy window of the \df), as well as a somewhat poorer energy resolution \cite{Autiero:2007zj}, with consequent poorer background discrimination and ultimately higher energy threshold for \df\ searches.

 \item \underline{ depth. } Since the cosmic ray flux in a detector rapidly decreases with depth, even modest gains in depth result in substantially enhanced performance.
 This is especially true for the \df, for which detection is dramatically limited at low energy by spallation products of cosmic ray muons.
 A detailed study on depth requirements for a Mt \ck\ detector \cite{Bernstein:2009ms}, gives the expected extension of the energy window with the increase of depth, relative to that of \sk\ (3300 ft, equivalent to 1005 m and to 2900 m water-equivalent).
 Results are given in Table \ref{tab:SN}.
 For pure water, by going to 4850 ft depth the energy window can be pushed down to 15.5 MeV of positron energy, with an enhancement of the \df\ signal of about 40\%.